Berlin: Fresh protests kick off against coronavirus curbs | DW | 29.08.2020

 The latest demonstration is underway in the German capital against claims of too much government interference.
 Concerns are rising about possible clashes between far-right groups and counterprotesters.

-The crowd initially gathered around the Brandenburg Gate, news agency dpa reported.
+The crowd initially gathered around the Brandenburg Gate on Saturday morning, news agency dpa reported.
 Demonstrators shouted "Open the gate" and "We are the people," echoing chants used in the pro-democracy movement in former East Germany.

 DW's Thomas Sparrow, reporting live from the scene of the demonstration in Berlin, cited one protester as saying: 'Only dead fish swim with the current.'"